RobStarek/CFCNN/README.md

 ## 4. Additional Information

-- For details on the project structure and available scripts, see [README.md](README.md).
+- For details on the project structure and available scripts, see this readme, corresponding `guide.md` files in the corresponding subdirectories, and comments in the code.
 - For reproducing figures and tables from the paper, refer to the notebooks in [`experimental-data`](experimental-data) and [`star-test`](star-test).

 ## 5. Notes